Mathematics

 Consolidation

-Fluency is developed through repeating, reinforcing and revising key skills, whereby children are given time to practice and perfect their calculation strategies.
+- Fluency is developed through repeating, reinforcing and revising key skills, whereby children are given time to practice and perfect their calculation strategies over time.

 Feedback and Assessment

-Pre and post unit assessments, Hot and Cold Tasks, are used where appropriate along with termly assessments which help teachers to gather an understanding of their pupil’s existing and developing knowledge and skills.
+- Pre and post unit assessments, Cold and Hot Tasks, are used where appropriate along with termly assessments which help teachers to gather an understanding of their pupil’s existing and developing knowledge and skills.
+These are then used to inform planning as well as fluent in 5…

 Knowledge Organisers